redwoodjs/redwood/learn.redwoodjs.com/docs/tutorial2/building-a-component-the-redwood-way.md

----
-id: building-a-component-the-redwood-way
-title: "Building a Component the Redwood Way"
-sidebar_label: "Building a Component the Redwood Way"
+# Building a Component the Redwood Way
----

 What's our blog missing?
 Comments.
 Let's add a simple comment engine so people can leave their completely rational, well-reasoned comments on our blog posts.
 It's the internet,